日本語

-Tokyo International Music School Jazz Orchestra is a Big Band that brings together young jazz musicians from Tokyo's international and Japanese communities to rehearse and perform a wide variety of jazz repertoire.
+Tokyo International Music School Youth Big Band brings together young jazz musicians from Tokyo's international and Japanese communities to rehearse and perform a wide variety of jazz repertoire.

 Rehearsals